kachizi/GATUNDU_HMIS/README.md

 - **MySQL Data Folder**: `C:\xampp\mysql\data\`
   - This folder contains your MySQL database files.

-## Conclusion

-The XAMPP Control Panel is an easy way to manage the services that power your local web server.
-By following the steps above, you should be able to start, stop, and configure Apache, MySQL, and other services effectively.

-If you run into any issues, refer to the XAMPP [documentation](https://www.apachefriends.org/support.html) or consult the XAMPP user community for further assistance.

 ## II) Importing gatunduhmisdatabase to http://localhost/phpmyadmin/
 # How to Import a Database in phpMyAdmin

-## Introduction

-phpMyAdmin is a popular tool for managing MySQL databases through a web interface.
-One of its key features is the ability to import databases in a variety of formats, such as `.sql`, `.csv`, `.xml`, and more.
-This guide will walk you through the process of importing a database into phpMyAdmin.

-## Prerequisites

-- You need to have phpMyAdmin installed and running.
-It typically comes with software like XAMPP or WAMP.
-- You need access to the phpMyAdmin interface (usually available at `http://localhost/phpmyadmin`).
-- The database file you want to import, typically with a `.sql` extension, but it can also be in `.csv` or `.xml` format.

 ## Steps to Import a Database into phpMyAdmin